sparkflows/sparkflows-docs/docs/installation/configuration/configuring-kerberos.rst

 Steps for generating the keytab for Fire
 ----------------------------------------

-Below are the steps for generating the keytab file. **We have chosen fire as the principal name.
+Below are the steps for generating the keytab file. **We have chosen Fire as the principal name.
 But you can have it as any user you are running Fire with**.

 * **Start kadmin.local and add the new principal** ``fire@EXAMPLE.COM``::